opengovfoundation/hr-manual/markdown/manual.md

 * Business-meeting meals and drinks.
 * Office supplies.
 * Organization-specific subscriptions and/or software.
-* Expenses stemming from events organized by The OpenGov Foundation.
+* Expenses stemming from events organized by the organization

 Employees are expected to travel coach class when traveling by air, book reasonably-priced hotels and not spend excessively on meals and other travel expenses.